 Hello.
 I’m Irene.

-Southeast Asia is my geographic area of focus, particularly Indonesia, Malaysia, and the Philippines.
+Southeast Asia is my geographic area of focus, particularly Indonesia, Malaysia, Thailand, and the Philippines.
 I have been researching the Southeast Asian region for over a decade, covering topics such as armed conflict, identity politics, and nationalism.
 Read more about my research.

 Previously, I worked for the Human Security Report Project at Simon Fraser University, the Canadian Imperial Bank of Commerce (CIBC), and UBC’s Centre for Southeast Asia Research.
 I was also an intern with the United Nations Office of the High Commissioner for Human Rights (OHCHR) – Southeast Asia Regional Office in Bangkok, Thailand.